dfinity/portal/docs/tutorials/hackathon-prep-course/2-deploying-first-fullstack-dapp.md

   Backend canister via Candid interface:
     backend: http://127.0.0.1:4943/?canisterId=a4tbr-q4aaa-aaaaa-qaafq-cai&id=asrmz-lmaaa-aaaaa-qaaeq-cai
 ```

+In this example, the frontend of the dapp is deployed to a canister locally.
+To make changes to the frontend canister, the canister must be redeployed each time a change is made to see the changes reflected at the canister's web browser URL.
+For quicker feedback loops for changes, this example uses a local development server that features hot module reloading.

+For backend canisters, [`mo-dev`](https://github.com/dfinity/motoko-dev-server) enables hot module reloading for backend canisters, which removes the need to redeploy a backend canister to see changes reflected.

 Before interacting with the React interface running in the frontend canister, start the local development server with the command: